Joana-Dinit/WHO_STOLE_MY-_FOOD-/README.md

 ### The Solution (that nobody asked for)

-### The Solution (that nobody asked for)

 The application acts as a completely unreliable food detective.

-Users upload BEFORE and AFTER photos of their food.
-AI image analysis is used to determine whether the food appears to have decreased.

-If food appears to be missing, the application randomly selects a suspect from the list of people at home and generates a suspicion percentage and ridiculous fake evidence.
+The user:

+1. Uploads a BEFORE photo of the food.
+2. Confirms whether something feels "fisshhyy".
+3. Uploads an AFTER photo.
+4. Adds the names of people who were around the food.
+5. Continues to a fictional investigation result.

+The planned investigation result includes:

+- A randomly selected suspect
+- A suspicion percentage
+- Ridiculous fake evidence

 The application is intentionally fictional and does not actually identify who ate the food.

 ## Technical Details

 ### Technologies/Components Used

+- HTML
+- CSS
+- JavaScript
+- Gemini API — planned
+- Backend API — planned

 ### Implementation